 Immediately following your laser hair removal treatment, the treated area may be slightly red which will settle very quickly.
 Three to seven days after treatment you may experience what seems to be regrowth of hair but this will gradually reduce between sessions.
 Between treatments, you should not wax or pluck your hair, but you are able to shave between treatments.

-Shaving, waxing, and hair removal creams are all temporary methods, laser hair removal offers permanent hair reduction for lasting results.
+Shaving, waxing, and hair removal creams are all temporary methods, laser hair removal offers semi-permanent hair reduction, reducing the growth of hair for lasting results.

 When the light is delivered, some patients may experience a mild pinching or stinging sensation.
 There is no local anaesthesia or pain medication typically required.